hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

         "(min-width: 30em) 50vw, 100vw",
         true
     %}
-    <figcaption>Proposal for the 7-track tape code standard by Hugh McGregor Ross in 1961 includes the "symbol of reverse shading" for ERASE (DELETE).</figcaption>
+    <figcaption>Proposal for the 7-track tape code standard by Hugh McGregor Ross in 1961 includes the "symbol of shading" for ERASE (aka DELETE).</figcaption>
 </figure>

-Interested in promoting his ideas for character codes and furthering the cause, Ross joined the <abbr title="Technical Committee 1">TC-1</abbr> committee at <abbr title="The European Computer Manufacturers Association">ECMA</abbr>.
-TC-1 was tasked to define common character sets and their coded representations for input/output media and data transmission, and in 1963 it was officially decided that a printed representation should be allocated for Delete.^[ECMA (1963): Ecma philosophy on codes.
-Included in the "Source documents on the history of character codes, 1963-02", compiled by Eric Fischer, [on Internet Archive](https://archive.org/details/enf-ascii-1963-02/page/n21/mode/1up)] This work culminated in 1968 when the committee issued ECMA-17, which introduced graphical representations not only for DEL, but for all control characters and space.
-The purpose of this standard was to provide visual symbols for the normally invisible operations, so they could be analysed, troubleshooted and documented. ^[ECMA (1968): ECMA Standard for the Graphic Representation of Control Characters of the ECMA 7 bit Coded Character Set for Information Interchange.
-[Online scan](https://ecma-international.org/wp-content/uploads/ECMA-17_1st_edition_november_1968.pdf) 07.03.2025]
+Ross was active in promoting his ideas for character codes, so he joined the *Technical Committee 1* (TC-1) committee at *The European Computer Manufacturers Association* (ECMA).
+TC-1's task was to define common character sets and their coded representations for input/output media and data transmission.
+In 1963, the committee officially decided that DEL should have a a printed representation^[ECMA (1963): Ecma philosophy on codes.
+Included in the "Source documents on the history of character codes, 1963-02", compiled by Eric Fischer, [on Internet Archive](https://archive.org/details/enf-ascii-1963-02/page/n21/mode/1up)], and started working on assigning graphical symbols for all non-printing control characters.
+This allowed control characters to be analysed, troubleshot and documented visually.
+Their work culminated in 1968 with the **ECMA-17** standard, which introduced graphical symbols for control characters—including DEL and space.
+With this standard, Ross's design of evenly spaced 45˚ diagonal lines became the official representation for DEL. ^[ECMA (1968): ECMA Standard for the Graphic Representation of Control Characters of the ECMA 7 bit Coded Character Set for Information Interchange.
+[Online scan](https://ecma-international.org/wp-content/uploads/ECMA-17_1st_edition_november_1968.pdf) 07.03.2025] The ECMA-17 standard was adopted into both US and international standards with minimal changes, becoming **ANSI X3.32-1973** in the United States in 1973, and **ISO 2047** internationally in 1975.^[Wikipedia: [ISO 2047](https://en.wikipedia.org/wiki/ISO_2047) 07.03.2025]

-For the DEL character, the chosen symbol was a pattern of diagonal lines, as suggested by Ross in 1961.
-Because Ross was a key contributor and had a leading role in TC-1, it is likely that Ross' proposal is the origin for the symbol. ^[Ross, Hugh McGregor (1962): Punched tape codes.
-Included in the "Source documents on the history of character codes, 1963-02", compiled by Eric Fischer, [on Internet Archive](https://archive.org/details/enf-ascii-1961/page/n40/mode/1up)]

 <figure class="u-image-full-width">
     {% image